dtubbenhauer/unknotter/README.md

 ## What’s in here
 - **Notebook**: `notebooks/uncrossing.ipynb` (narrative + experiments)
 - **Reproducibility knobs**: configurable paths via environment variables (see below)
-- **External file**: that you can run in google colab if you have problems (it wants you to have files saved in google drive)
+- **External file**: uncrossing.ipynb that you can run in google colab if you have problems (it wants you to have files saved in google drive)
+- **Hard unknots**: If you are interested in the hard unknots and their unknotting, use hard_unknot.ipynb that you can run in google colab if you have problems (it wants you to have files saved in google drive)

 ## Install (local)
 ```bash